gaudel/java_PS3/guidelines_for_online_practical_session.md

 ## Starting point

-* For this practical work, we will start from where we ended last week
+* For this session we will start from our previous works.
-* You can either use your code from last week or start a new [repl.it](https://www.repl.it) project from [github.com/gaudel/java_PS2](https://github.com/gaudel/java_PS2) GitHub's repository.
+* Start a new [repl.it](https://www.repl.it)'s project from  [https://github.com/gaudel/java_PS3](https://github.com/gaudel/java_PS3) GitHub's repository
+* Eclipse can import the project using `File => Import => General => Existing projects into Workspace` feature
 * Take some time to make sure you understand the code and what it is doing.
 Feel obviously free to ask questions about it

-## 1. Cleanup
+## 1. Species enumeration

-* During practical session 1, all attributes where defined as `public`.
-What issues do you think this choice may lead to ?

-Using as much IDE's power as we can,
-<br />we are going to refactor the code to respect encapsulation,
-<br />i.e. for all classes:

-* Make the relevant attributes `private`
-* Write getters and setters
-* Define useful constructors (if needed)
-* Change the `Main` class accordingly

-## 2. Items

-* Pokemons will now be able to use various kinds of items.
-All items have a name and a price (the price it costs at the pokeshop) and a usage type (either permanent, one use or unusable)
-	* By default, all items have the following `String` representation: `"name (price pokedollars)"`
-* Sweets are items
-* Pokeballs also are items.
-A pokeball has a base efficiency (an integer between 0 and 100) and an efficiency multiplier which depends on its type.
-	* Simple pokeballs do not exist.
-A pokeball is always special.
-2 types of pokeballs currently exist: `Ultraball` (with a multiplier of 2) and `Greatball` (with a multiplier of 3)
-	* For all pokeballs, we need to know the real efficiency which is calculated as follows: `base efficiency * multiplier`

-## 3. Inventory and a unique player

-The player now has access to an inventory

-* Create an empty `Inventory` class.
-Inventory will soon contain the list of all items the player currently have.
-* Create a player class with an `Inventory` attribute.
-In this game, there will always be only one player.
-This player should be accessible from anywhere in the application.
-The player won't change during gameplay.
+At this point, species are created at runtime within the `main()` function.
+Supposing species are immutable and that no new species can be created, the code would be a lot more readable and simple if we created them once and for all

+* Using an Enum, rework the code to clearly instantiate all available species
+* Enjoy how smaller the `main()` function now is and how everything is a lot more clear

-## 4. Lot of stuff
+## 2. Lot of stuff

+_Some of you might already have done this work during the last session using a List.
+This is slightly different this time, but you can still reuse part of your work._

 To implement the inventory, we need the appropriate data structure

-* Take a look at List interface: [https://docs.oracle.com/javase/8/docs/api/java/util/List.html](https://docs.oracle.com/javase/8/docs/api/java/util/List.html)
-* Take a look at ArrayList class (implementation): [https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html)
+* Which data structure would you use ?
-* Add a list of items to the `Inventory` class
+* Add a data structure implementing the [`Set`](https://docs.oracle.com/javase/7/docs/api/java/util/Set.html) interface to `Inventory`
-* Within the `main()` method, add some items to the player's inventory
+* Inside `main()`, add some items to the player's inventory
 * Add a `totalPrice()` method to this inventory.
 It returns the total price of all items contained in the inventory
-* Inside main, once it's filled, display the total price of the inventory
+* Inside `main()`, once it's filled, display the total price of the inventory

-> Sidequest: rewrite `Inventory`'s [`toString()`](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#toString--) method to display the list of all item owned
+> Sidequest: rewrite `Inventory`'s [`toString()](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#toString--) method to display the list of all item owned

 <!-- -->
-> Sidequest: notice there are other List implementations:[https://docs.oracle.com/javase/tutorial/collections/implementations/list.html](https://docs.oracle.com/javase/tutorial/collections/implementations/list.html)
+> Sidequest: rewrite the `getLevelFromXp()` method inside `Level` class

+## 3. Lot of stuff (Brand new !)

+* The inventory now has a limited space (10 items).
+Adding an item to a full inventory fails and the user should be informed of that.

+> Sidequest: create a `Pokedex` class that will keep track of all species that the player has met.
+For each specie, we need to know if the player has encountered it, fought it or never encountered it.

-## (bonus) 5.
-More action
+## 4. More action

+_Some of you might already have done this work during the last session.
+Feel free to reuse it._

 Before writing AIs, we need to add more depth to fights

 * Pokemons can now defend.
 Add a defense score (between 0 and 90).
 This will be the percentage of damage that will be mitigated on each attack
-* Write a defend() method that increases the defense score by 10 (up to a maximum of 90)
+* Write a `defend()` method that increases the defense score by 10 (up to a maximum of 90)
 * The logic for damage dealt change slightly.
 It is now: attacker's strength * (1 - target's defense score / 100).
 Every attack deals at least 1 damage.
 * Simulate a fight in which one of the pokemon defends for 3 turns

+## 5. Special powers

+* We want to add special powers to our pokemons.
+Special powers are not associated with species (i.e. two pokemons from the same specie could have different special powers).
+A pokemon could have 0 to several special powers.
+* Special powers are
+	* *strong*: a strong pokemon is able to trigger an earthquake (it displays *Brrr* to the console),
+	* *clever*: a clever pokemon can solve an equation (it displays *x+2=4* to the console),
+	* *beautiful*: a beautiful pokemon can charm other pokemons (it displays *Hey !* to the console).
+* Define a `StrongCleverBulbasaur` class: a `StrongCleverBulbasaur` is a kind of pokemon which `Specie` is Bulbasaur.
+* Define 3 interfaces for various types of special powers.
+* Make `StrongCleverBulbasaur` have the strong and clever special powers.
+Implement relevant methods.
+* Define `BeautifulCleverCharmander` the same way.

 ## (bonus) 6.
 AI may be the future

+_Some of you might already have done this work during the last session.
+Feel free to reuse it._

 Let's write some very basic AI that will be able to decide the best move each time

 * Create an AI implementation wich acts as follow: the "brute" one constantly attacks